Thank you for visiting our website and showing interest in this page.

 We have a fine church organ which we use for part of most services but we also use a piano and digital music.
 We use a selection of modern and traditional songs.
 Words are projected onto a screen at the front of church so they are easy to see.
 Hymnbooks and large printed words are available for those who have difficulty viewing the screen.

 What about Communion?

 Sharing bread and wine is an important part of our church community.
 It reminds us what Jesus did for us.
 We currently have Communion once a month.
-The bread and wine are served to you in your seat.
+The bread (gluten free) and wine (non-alcoholic) are served to you in your seat.

 Everyone is invited to the Lord’s table – no-one is excluded – but you can ask for a prayer or blessing instead if you prefer – please just ask when you arrive in the church.